DerekAGilbert/prototype-app/README.md

  3. run `npm install axios --save`
         `npm install firebase@5.3.0 --save`

  3. Then you can serve it with `vue serve app.js`, (this is a feature of vue for rapid prototyping.
 You might need to have this feature installed to do this. see recourses)

+ 4. Paste a long url into the input field, it should generate a short, dynamic url.
+You can open the console to see the record has been recored in firebases firestore relation database.